eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 1. On a branch that and updated from `main` several times a week
 2. On the `main` branch only
-3. On all branches, alongside existing CI jobs
+3. On all PRs targeting the `main` branch, alongside existing CI jobs

 At least one month should be held between steps to make sure the job is consistently passing.